elnukakujo/maths_storytelling/README.md

 - Each concept have a folder of its own located in data/.

 ## TODOS
+- [ ] Choose which story when multiple in one .txt
+- [ ] Verify exercises
 - [ ] Screening test
 - [ ] Likert Scale survey
 - [ ] Interview questions